Vittles Vault: A Plain Guide to Baby-Proof Dog Food Storage

 What stands out

-• Owners report kibble staying fresh to the bottom of the barrel
+- Owners keep reporting kibble that stays fresh to the bottom of the barrel

-• Food-grade plastic and a decade-long reputation for surviving abuse
+- Food-grade plastic per the listing, with a long-standing owner reputation for taking abuse

-• Screw lid takes two hands and three seconds — the price of being uncrackable
+- The screw lid takes two hands and three seconds — the price of being hard to crack

-• Big sizes have a footprint; measure the pantry corner first
+- Owners with the big sizes mention the footprint; measure the pantry corner first

 Questions families actually ask